documentcloud/documentcloud/app/views/help/publishing.markdown

 ## Step 2: <span id="template">Configure the Document Viewer</span>

-Depending on how you wish to display the document on your website, you have two choices: You can create a template for a **Full Page** viewer, with your own logo, links, analytics, and advertising; or you can embed a **Fixed Size** viewer directly inside an article, or place multiple **Fixed Size** viewers on a single page.
+Depending on how you wish to display the document on your website, you have two choices: You can create a template for a **full page** viewer, with your own logo, links, analytics and advertising; or you can embed a **fixed size** viewer directly inside an article.
+You can also embed multiple **fixed size** viewers on a single page.

-To create a **Full Page** template, use a fluid-width layout, with just a header &mdash; the viewer will take up the rest of the page.
+To create a **full page** template, use a fluid-width layout, with just a header &mdash; the viewer will take up the rest of the page.
 Make sure that your template has a proper doctype, and passes the [HTML validator][].
 Templates that throw Internet Explorer into quirks mode will cause the viewer to display incorrectly.

 Here are some live examples worth checking out: [NewsHour][], [Arizona Republic][], [Chicago Tribune][], [ProPublica][], but there are [plenty more][].

 <img src="/images/help/newshour.jpg" class="full_line" />

-If you choose to make a **Fixed Size** viewer, set the width and height in pixels.
-Click on the "preview the document viewer" link, and you'll see an example of the viewer rendered at your specified size.
-If there's not enough space to show the sidebar (usually anything less than 800 pixels wide), click the checkbox to turn the sidebar off, and preview the document again.
+If you choose to make a **fixed size** viewer, set the width and height in pixels.
+In the embed dialog you can also toggle the sidebar as well as the text tab.
+We recommend hiding the sidebar in document viewers that are narrower than 800 pixels.
+If you're embedding handwritten documents or documents with poor OCR results, hiding the text tab is usually a good idea.
+Use the "preview the document viewer" link to see an example of the viewer rendered to your specifications.

-For a live example of this type of embed, take a look at [this ballot from WNYC][].
+For a live example of a fixed size document with no sidebar, take a look at [this ballot from WNYC][].

 <img src="/images/help/wnyc.jpg" class="full_line" />